ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - Represents similar objects
   - Its instances
 - A kind of software module
-  - Describes its instances’ structure (properties)
+  - Describes its instances' structure (properties)
   - Contains methods to implement their behaviour

 ---